CustomResourceDefinition/catalog/README.md

 ```

 > [!NOTE]
-> Each `repository` should only be listed once in the file.
+> Each `repository` should only be listed once in the file, if possible.
-> The `name` of a repository should be the name given by the developers (if possible).
+> The `name` of a repository should be the name given by the developers, if possible.

 > [!IMPORTANT]
 > Always add the repository that the developers publish to directly and avoid aggregated helm chart repositories like Truechart etc.